CanadianShield/ManageTravelers/README.md

     - Users: All users – Break glass account should be excluded.
     - Cloud apps: All cloud apps.
     - OPTION 1 : Conditions, Locations: Anonymous and non-allowed countries/regions.
-    - OPTION 2 : Conditions, Locations: Any locations, with exclusions for every continent, Operation countries and Operation countries’ IPv6.
+    - OPTION 2 : Conditions, Locations: Any locations, with exclusions for every continent and Operation countries.
     - Conditions, Client apps: Browser.
     - Grant: Block access.